sarahkittyy/PythoniC/README.md

 Run `doxygen` in the main source directory.

+## Speed

+Probably about the least optimized code on github, but it's readable!

 ## Never Asked Questions (N.A.Q)
 ---
 **Q** - Why can't I just use the `<algorithm>` header for like, everything?